-Recorded crime figures published in Safer Blaenau Gwent Partnership Strategic Assessment 2008-2009 show that Brynmawr had higher levels of motor vehicle crime and violent crime.
-Nantyglo was a hotspot for theft of motor vehicle and vehicle interference and burglary in buildings other than dwellings.
+Recorded crime figures published in Safer Blaenau Gwent Partnership Strategic Assessment 2008-2009 show that the ward of Tredegar Central & West have high levels of crime.
+In particular motor vehicle related crime, violent crime and criminal damage.

 Anti social behaviour is a primary concern to all communities in Blaenau Gwent.
 Reducing harm caused by alcohol is a national and local priority as there is a strong causal link to other priorities such as violent crime and anti social behaviour.